The 4K Monster Build (When You Want to Melt Asphalt with Frames)

 • Enough M.2 slots for your current drive plus future expansion

-• Solid connectivity, 2.5G LAN is nice, Wi-Fi if you actually need it
+• Solid connectivity, 2.5G LAN is great, Wi-Fi if you actually need it

 RAM: Enough, Fast Enough, Then Stop

 RAM is a classic trap.
 People either underbuy and suffer, or overbuy and brag.
-For 4K gaming, you want capacity first, then speed within reason.
+For 4K gaming, you want capacity first, then speed within reason, then stability that does not require weekly BIOS rituals.

 • Capacity: 32GB is the sweet spot for a high-end modern gaming machine.